DreamShokk/bagicoin/doc/tor.md

 In a typical situation, where you're only reachable via Tor, this should suffice:

-	./chaincoind -proxy=127.0.0.1:9050 -externalip=57qr3yd1nyntf5k.onion -listen
+	./bagicoind -proxy=127.0.0.1:9050 -externalip=57qr3yd1nyntf5k.onion -listen

 (obviously, replace the .onion address with your own).
 It should be noted that you still listen on all devices and another node could establish a clearnet connection, when knowing your address.
 To mitigate this, additionally bind the address of your Tor proxy:

-	./chaincoind ... -bind=127.0.0.1
+	./bagicoind ... -bind=127.0.0.1

 If you don't care too much about hiding your node, and want to be reachable on IPv4 as well, use `discover` instead:

-	./chaincoind ... -discover
+	./bagicoind ... -discover

 and open port 11994 on your firewall (or use -upnp).

 If you only want to use Tor to reach .onion addresses, but not use it as a proxy for normal IPv4/IPv6 communication, use:

-	./chaincoind -onion=127.0.0.1:9050 -externalip=57qr3yd1nyntf5k.onion -discover
+	./bagicoind -onion=127.0.0.1:9050 -externalip=57qr3yd1nyntf5k.onion -discover

 ## 3. Automatically listen on Tor

 Starting with Tor version 0.2.7.1 it is possible, through Tor's control socket API, to create and destroy 'ephemeral' hidden services programmatically.
-Chaincoin Core has been updated to make use of this.
+Bagicoin Core has been updated to make use of this.

 This means that if Tor is running (and proper authentication has been configured),

-Chaincoin Core automatically creates a hidden service to listen on.
+Bagicoin Core automatically creates a hidden service to listen on.
 This will positively affect the number of available .onion nodes.

-This new feature is enabled by default if Chaincoin Core is listening (`-listen`), and requires a Tor connection to work.
+This new feature is enabled by default if Bagicoin Core is listening (`-listen`), and requires a Tor connection to work.
 It can be explicitly disabled with `-listenonion=0` and, if not disabled, configured using the `-torcontrol` and `-torpassword` settings.
 To show verbose debugging information, pass `-debug=tor`.

 Connecting to Tor's control socket API requires one of two authentication methods to be configured.
 It also requires the control socket to be enabled, e.g. put `ControlPort 9051` in `torrc` config file.
-For cookie authentication the user running chaincoind must have read access to the `CookieAuthFile` specified in Tor configuration.
+For cookie authentication the user running bagicoind must have read access to the `CookieAuthFile` specified in Tor configuration.
 In some cases this is preconfigured and the creation of a hidden service is automatic.
-If permission problems are seen with `-debug=tor` they can be resolved by adding both the user running Tor and the user running chaincoind to the same group and setting permissions appropriately.
-On Debian-based systems the user running chaincoind can be added to the debian-tor group, which has the appropriate permissions.
+If permission problems are seen with `-debug=tor` they can be resolved by adding both the user running Tor and the user running bagicoind to the same group and setting permissions appropriately.
+On Debian-based systems the user running bagicoind can be added to the debian-tor group, which has the appropriate permissions.
 An alternative authentication method is the use of the `-torpassword` flag and a `hash-password` which can be enabled and specified in Tor configuration.

 ## 4. Privacy recommendations

-- Do not add anything but Chaincoin Core ports to the hidden service created in section 2.
+- Do not add anything but Bagicoin Core ports to the hidden service created in section 2.
   If you run a web service too, create a new hidden service for that.
   Otherwise it is trivial to link them, which may reduce privacy.
 Hidden services created automatically (as in section 3) always have only one port